 Knowledge-to-Action Framework Action Cycle Phase Business Case Elements Additional Considerations Introduction Executive summary Includes a general introduction and information on issues surrounding the need for guideline implementation Write this section last.
 Be sure to summarize the who, what, where, when, and why that the business case will provide.
-Identify the problem; Determine the know/do gap; Select knowledge Address why the guideline implementation is needed.
+Identify the problem; Determine the know/do gap; Select knowledge Address why the implementation of the guideline is needed.
 Describe the problem using supporting data.
 Focus on the problem only here versus the solutions that will be described later.
-Adapt knowledge to local context Identify key stakeholders - i.e., who are the groups that will be impacted by the guideline implementation Describe in detail the project including anticipated outcomes and benefits for person/patients, staff and the organization.
+Adapt knowledge to local context Identify key stakeholders - i.e., who are the groups that will be impacted by the guideline implementation Identify the scope of the guideline implementation.
+Describe the objectives, goals and timelines.
+Describe who will be involved - e.g., members of the change team, staff, and members of the senior leadership team.
+Describe in detail the project including anticipated outcomes and benefits for person/patients, staff and the organization.
+Be realistic about the objectives and goals by recognizing other concurrent priorities in the organization.